 Now we will see the difference between sole proprietorship and LLC (single-member) corporate structures.

-The basic difference is that in a sole proprietorship, the sole proprietorship and the owner are the same.
+The basic difference is that the sole proprietorship and the owner are the same in a sole proprietorship.
 In a single-member limited liability company (LLC), there is a distinction between the business and the owner in tax and legal aspects.

 What is a Sole Proprietorship?

-Here, it is the sole individual proprietor who owns all the liabilities and assets of his or her business.
+Here, it is the sole individual proprietor who owns all the liabilities and assets of its business.
 All the assets are considered as the property of the owner.
 One can say that it is really easy to build a sole proprietorship.
-As it is easy to form, and there is no need for complex documentation, this business type is very popular among startups.
+As it is easy to form, and there is no need for complex documentation, this business type is trendy among startups.

 There is no considerable cost to form this business form.
 There are both sole proprietorship pros and cons.